> > >

 As a result, I received many impassioned suggestions to move towards counseling as a career.
 Though I still had a vision of creating a wide-reaching platform for sharing ideas, I returned to school to earn my master’s degree in psychology through Pepperdine University.
 I graduated summa cum laude, and emerged ready to take the next steps towards my new vision, the Impasse Life Recovery program.

-My purpose in life is to reduce the pain inherent in the human experience, both internal and external.
+My purpose in life is to reduce suffering inherent in the human experience, both internal and external.
 I built this program with the pitfalls of my own path in mind.
 My trials did not need to persist as long as they did.
-If I had access to a program like ILR much earlier in my life, I could have achieved so much more during the last few decades.
+If I had completed a program like ILR earlier in my life, I could have achieved so much more during the last few decades.
 Nevertheless, I aim to impart my hard-earned knowledge to all of my clients, to steer them away from the various obstacles that could otherwise cost them years of valuable time.

 I am at your service, and strive to see you reaching for your ultimate heights.
 Your future is just beyond your impasse.